ligerandbear/frontend-nanodegree-mobile-portfolio/README.md

 1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
 Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

+I set up a repo on GitHub to run through GitHub Pages to have a url to run through PageSpeed Insights.
+The URL to my GitHub page is http://ligerandbear.github.io/frontend-nanodegree-mobile-portfolio/ .
+In order to get the page speed for index.html up to speed I:

+1. Commented the webfont on line 11 of index.html
+2. Added a media property to print.css so it would only apply if the page was being printed
+3. Inlined style.css - testing showed the page loaded fasted with the whole file inlined rather than having it minified externally
+4. Asynchronously loaded the script for Google Analytics and perfmatters.js - they were not critical to page load
+5. Compressed profilepic.jpg and resized pizzeria.jpg

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

 ####Part 2: Optimize Frames per Second in pizza.html